dakshchoudhary8881-cmd/Internship_PRODESK_IT/Sprint_4/README.md

 ## 🌟 Overview

 CoverCraft is a SaaS-style utility that generates tailored, professional cover letters in seconds.
-Enter your details, optionally upload your résumé as a PDF, and the **Google Gemini 2.0 Flash API** crafts a personalized letter — with a smart template engine fallback when offline or API-key-free.
+Enter your details, optionally upload your résumé as a PDF, and the **Google Gemini 2.0 Flash API** crafts a personalized letter — with a smart template engine fallback if the API call fails.

+No setup needed on the user's end — the app comes pre-configured and ready to use.

 Built entirely in **Vanilla HTML, CSS, and JavaScript** — zero frameworks, zero build tools, zero dependencies.